pazz/alot/docs/source/configuration/alotrc_table.rst

      initial command when none is given as argument:

     :type: string
-    :default: `search tag:inbox AND NOT tag:killed`
+    :default: "search tag:inbox AND NOT tag:killed"

 .. _notify-timeout: